hpgrahsl/kryptonite-for-kafka/README.md

 **Take notice of the extended `field_config` parameter settings.** For decryption of schema-aware data, the SMT configuration expects that for each field to decrypt the original schema information is explicitly specified.
 This allows to **redact the encrypted record's schema towards a compatible decrypted record's schema upfront,** such that the resulting plaintext field values can be stored in accordance with their original data types.

-The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **decrypted using the secret key id that is specified and was used to encrypt the original data**.
-Apparently, this can work if and only if the secret key id has the correct key material configured using the parameter `cipher_data_keys`.
+The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **decrypted using the keyset that was used to encrypt the original data**.
+Apparently, this can work if and only if the keyset is properly configured.

 Below is the decrypted data - represented by its `Struct.toString()` output - which is equal to the original record: